Browser width

 Consider the same system as in the block simulation example.

-Entities arrive at a single server according to a Poisson process, the service time is exponentially distributed, and the total system capacity is limited to 1.
+Entities arrive at the single server according to a Poisson process, the service time is exponentially distributed, and the total system capacity is limited to 1.

 The simulation model in this example will be created in a style similar to the Simula programming language.